Yankees Manager Reveals Attribute That Makes Aaron Judge Great

 However, Boone believes Judge’s behind-the-scenes work is what has made the 31-year-old one of baseball’s most recognizable players.

-Scouts like to refer to mental makeup as a player’s “sixth tool” to go with the ability to hit for average, hit for power, run, field and throw.
-Boone says Judge’ makeup is “off the charts.”
+Scouts like to refer to mental makeup as a player’s “sixth tool,” to go with the ability to hit for average, hit for power, run, field and throw.
+Boone says Judge’s makeup is “off the charts.”

 Being a Yankee is not for everyone.
 The media attention that comes from playing in the nation’s largest market can be suffocating and Yankees’ fans demand nothing less than a World Series title year in and year out.
 The franchise has won 27 of them but none since 2009.